Human papillomavirus (HPV)

 What is HPV?

-There are more than 100 types of HPV viruses.
-About 40 of them can infect the genitals.
-At least 14 HPV types, classified as ‘high risk’, can cause cancer, such as cervical cancer in women.
-Cervical cancer (cancer of the neck of the womb) is the most common cancer after breast cancer to affect women aged 15–44 years in Europe (1).
-The ‘high risk’ HPV types can also cause anal and genital cancers, and some cancers of the head and neck, in both men and women.
-The 'low risk' HPV types can cause genital and anal warts.
+There are more than 200 different types of HPV.
+At least 12 of these are high-risk types that can cause cancer, such as cervical cancer (cancer of the neck of the womb).
+Cervical cancer is the fourth most common cancer in women aged 15–44 years in Europe [1].
+HPV can also cause genital and anal warts.

 At a glance: HPV in Europe

-- HPV can cause cancer in men and women.
+- Infection with HPV can cause warts and lead to cancer in some people.

-- HPV causes over 60 000 new cancer cases every year
+- HPV is linked to about 60 000 new cases of cancer every year in the EU.

-- Widespread vaccination could prevent 90% of cervical cancers by 2030.
+- Widespread vaccination could prevent most cases of cervical cancer.

 How is HPV spread?